 An office administrative specialist certificate program can help students enhance their skills in communications, scheduling, customer service and common office computer applications.
 Most programs are short-term and require the completion of around 18 credits.
-Students interested in completing an administrative specialist certificate program may choose a program that focuses on general office administration or medical office administration.
-Schools usually require a high school diploma or equivalent for admission to a program.
+In a general office administration program the business-focused curriculum commonly covers office topics such as computer applications and written communication.
+Meanwhile a medical office administrative specialist certificate program focuses on medical office administration prepares students through teaching them medical topics and office topics.

 - Business math